 Thinking outside the box and beyond dollar figures can help you better identify your financial goal.

 Pro Tip: If you are creating financial goals for couples, then you both need to contribute to the entire process.
 I recommend starting here with #1, to ensure you are on the same page of your common savings goals from the get-go.

 If this is the first time you have set personal financial goals, then perhaps begin with three short-term savings goals and one long-term goal.

 Try to be as concise as possible; the more detailed, the more likely you will be to stick to it.
 Set goals that have trackable progress.
 If you can see success on your monthly financial goals, you can maintain a better focus.

 Furthermore, set anticipated dates of accomplishing each goal.
 Without an end date, goals can easily be kicked down the road, into the future and into oblivion.

-Pro Tip: Money is not the goal.
+Pro Tip: More money is not the goal.
 Money is just paper; set your future financial goals on what the money will represent rather than solely on a dollar amount.

 #3 Write It Down

 One of the most important steps in how to make financial goals – and one that is often skipped over – is to write it down!